Shikaga/PitchBlackAnalysis/index.md

 Richard B. Riddick
 ------------------

-To truly understand the Riddick franchise, we need understand its narrative core, namely, Richard B. Riddick
+To truly understand the Riddick franchise, we need to understand its narrative core, namely, Richard B. Riddick

 In the first twenty four words of the film, *Pitch Black* tells you more about its protagonist than most films do in their entire three acts.
-These lines hook the audiences attention immediately.
+These lines hook the audience's attention immediately.

 Who is this character that is somehow unaffected by cryosleep, who refers to himself as a wholly "primitive animal"?

 A confessed murder, Riddick is a total badass.
 Muscled, bald, supremely competent and arrogant, he is the very definition of an action movie hero.

 The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
 He is simultaneously feared and idolised.
 When he talks people listen, and when he says jump, people ask how high.
-The audience watches his every move, and his "bad guy with a heart of gold", persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.
+The audience watches his every move, his "bad guy with a heart of gold" persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.

 Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
 A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save them.
 Shortly after they will escape again and save the day.

 Riddick is not one of these protagonists.

-He does what he can to save the other crew members, but he is pragmatic, never expecting to chance to help him save everyone in the face of impossible odds.
-This realism combined with his bleak outlook on life makes him a somewhat unique character in roster of hollywood heroes.
+He does what he can to save the other crew members, but he is pragmatic, never looking to chance to help him save everyone in the face of impossible odds.
+This realism combined with his bleak outlook on life makes him a somewhat unique character in the roster of hollywood heroes.

 And so it was that we, like Jack, fell into hero worship of Riddick.
-And yet it was our hero worship was to be the very downfall of Riddick franchise, for the film makers themselves likewise fell in love with their character.
+And yet it was our hero worship that was to be the very downfall of Riddick franchise, for the film makers themselves likewise fell in love with their character.
 And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.

 Alpha Male
 ----------